Mentor Matching Program

 Policy academics, practitioners, and researchers will have their mentor profiles posted on APPAM.org.
 The profile will include a bio sketch, research interest(s), and type of mentoring they will provide (see above).
 Students may view all mentor profiles and then indicate their top 3 mentors during the mentee application process.
 Once the match has been confirmed with the mentor, mentees will be notified and then make initial contact with their mentor.

 To help facilitate meaningful connections, all mentors and mentees are required to participate in the following activities:

-- APPAM 2020 Fall Research Conference Meet-Up – APPAM invites all mentors and mentees at the 2020 Fall Research Conference to attend the virtual meet-up.
+- APPAM 2021 Fall Research Conference Meet-Up – APPAM invites all mentors and mentees at the 2021 Fall Research Conference to attend the meet-up.

 - Program Summary – Once they've settled in the program, mentors and mentees will be required to provide a short written summary of their experiences.
 This will provide future participants with examples of what the program entails and will provide feedback on the program so APPAM can improve upon it in the future.
 Participants will be asked how the program helped them in their career, what they learned, and why they chose to participate in the program.